jake4369/frontend-mentor-junior/notifications-page/README.md

 ### Useful resources

-- [https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener] - MDN is a great site to learn more about EnentTarget.addEventLister()
+- [https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener] - MDN is a great site to learn more about EventTarget.addEventLister()

 ## Author